 Tamara Dean (b.
-1976, Sydney, Australia) is a photographic artist based in Australia whose works explore the informal rites of passage and rituals of young people set within the natural world.
+1976, Sydney, Australia) is a photographic and installation artist based in Australia whose works explore the informal rites of passage and rituals of young people set within the natural world.

 Dean studied Studio Art at the College of Fine Arts before completing her BA in Design at the University of Western Sydney, and is currently engaged in her MFA at the National Art School.
 Her solo shows include Ritualism, Divine Rites, This too Shall Pass and Only Human.